Luxury ski lodges

 Hotel Le K2 Chogori

-Naming a hotel franchise after the world’s second tallest mountain shows a level of confidence that should underpin a stay at one of its properties and, for hotel chain K2, it’s justified for its new lodge in Val d’Isère.
-Sitting in one of the most popular ski zones in Europe, Le K2 Chogori has stiff competition but, with 21 immaculate suites featuring bespoke furniture and fittings by interior architect and founder Thomas Capezzone – as well as a spa, games room and gym – it’s set to give its neighbours a real run for their money.
-There’s a lot to look forward to here, but Restaurant l’Altiplano 2.0 is a stand-out, promising a continuation of the ‘cuisine of summits’ started by sister property K2 Altitude in Courchevel.
+Naming a hotel franchise after the world’s second tallest mountain shows serious confidence and, for hotel chain K2, it’s justified for its lodge in Val d’Isère.
+Sitting in one of the most popular ski zones in Europe, Le K2 Chogori has stiff competition but, with 21 immaculate suites featuring bespoke furniture and fittings by interior architect and founder Thomas Capezzone – as well as a spa, games room and gym – it’s giving its neighbours a run for their money.
+There’s a lot to enjoy here, but Restaurant l’Altiplano 2.0 is a stand-out, promising a continuation of the ‘cuisine of summits’ started by sister property K2 Altitude in Courchevel.
 Featuring Peruvian-inspired food, sharing plates take guests on a tasting tour of South America, all from the sophisticated comfort of a five-star hideaway in the French Alps.

 Higashiyama Niseko Village, A Ritz-Carlton Reserve

-Luxury expert YTL launches its fourth Japanese property this month and, suffice to say, we want to be there now.
+Luxury expert YTL’s fourth Japanese property is beckoning.
 Situated at the base of 1,308m-high Mount Niseko-Annupuri, The Higashiyama Niseko Village, a Ritz-Carlton Reserve is a generous 50-room resort boasting panoramic views of Mount Yōtei and the incredible rock ranges surrounding it.
-Specifically designed with those ‘snō’ activities in mind, it features 70 runs and 29 lifts and gondolas over 2,191 acres of terrain, as well as offering snow-shoeing, -sledding and -mobiling, making it a veritable mecca for powder lovers.
+Specifically designed with those snō activities in mind, it features 70 runs and 29 lifts and gondolas over 2,191 acres of terrain, as well as offering snow-shoeing, -sledding and -mobiling, making it a veritable mecca for powder lovers.
 Prepare to refuel between runs at Sushi Nagi (one of two restaurants in the resort) where an itamae will take you on a tour of Japanese flavours with rolls of every shape, size and flavour made from local seafood and farm-sourced ingredients.